Phu1237/vscode-vs-browser/README.md

 - Add the title for the button for easier use
 - Disable all settings by default
 - Fix button hover color
-- Fix error when URL don't have HTTP or HTTPS
+- Fix the error when the URL don't have HTTP or HTTPS

 ### [1.0.0]